-THOMPSON---Up Town.
-'Hello, Where's Bill Thompson?"
-WHY, I'VE MOVED INTO my NEW STORE, directly opposite to where I have been for the last eleven years, and would be pleased to have you all come and see me.
-I shall promptly made, if killed on premises or anywhere try to keep as usual a fall stock of Groceries, Provisions, Boots and Shoes, Hats and Caps, Domestic Dry Goods, and would mention a few of our leaders : 1st.
-That Lady's Kid Front, Glove Kid Top, Worked Buttonhole Shoe, at \$1.75, have sold 1,400 pair of them in a hore Shoe, at \$1.35, have sold 1,400 pair of them in a little over three years, and every lady that buys one pair of them wants them again.
-2d, A Man's Solid (guaranteed) Plow Shoe at \$1.00, same as is sold elsewhere for \$1.25.
-3d, A Lady's Good Lace or Buttoned Shoe for \$1.00.
-4th, Our Double Upper, 22-Inch Leg Oyster Boot at \$2.75 a pair.
+WHY, I'VE MOVED TNTO my NEW STORE, directly opposite to where I have been for the last eleven years, and would be pleased to have you all come and see me.
+I shall make a specialty of BOOTS and SHOES five years, just as one's circumstances may demand and would mention a few of our leaders : 1st.
+That Lady's Kid Front, Glove Kid Top, Worked Buttonhole Shoe, at \$1.75, have sold 1,400 pair of them in a Leg Oyster Boot at \$2.75 a pair.
 Lime, Hair and Whitewash Brushes.
-We are selling the W. J. Lime, which is said by both masons and carpenters to slake at least one-fourth FLOUR!
+We are selling the W. J. Lime, which is said by both masons and carpenters to slake at least one-fourth more than other limes.
 FLOUR!
 FLOUR!

-We have also Lea's and Gambrill's brands of Flour by the pound, bag and barrel, but please bear in mind that we sell Flour by the Barrel for cash only.
-Tinware, Queensware, Hardware, &c., of which will be sold at close bargains.
-We make a specialty of BOOTS and SHOES Our aim is to keep a little of everything and while we do not expect or wish to sell all the goods that is sold in Chestertown we would like to sell a small share of them.
-Thanking you all for past favors and patronage we only ask a continuance of the same s8.
-Resp'y, &c., WM.
-C. A. THOMPSON CHESTERTOWN, MD.
+FLOUR!
+L. B. RUSSELL Insurance Agent, CHESTERTOWN, MD.
 OFFICE THREE DOORS ABOVE THE EXPRESS OFFICE.
-Representing nearly \$130,000,000 !
-The Rising Sun Saloon Is now open for the Summer Trade.
-We are now making the best ICE-CREAM that the town or county can produce.
-Frozen Custard, Water Ices, Cakes, &c., Beefsteak, Ham and Eggs, Coffee, Lobster, Canned Oysters, Turtle Soup, Ox-Tail Soup, Hard and Soft Crabs.
-P. S.-We are also making a BOSTON CREAM that annot be beaten.
-All lovers of good Ice-Cream ease give our Boston Cream a trial.
+Representing nearly \$130,000,000 Is now open for the Summer Trade.
+We are now making the best ICE-CREAM that the town or ounty can produce.
+Cakes, &c., Beefsteak, Turtle Soup, Ox-Tail Soup, P. S.-We are also making a BOSTON CREAM that cannot be beaten.
+All lovers of good Ice-Cream dease give our Boston Cream a trial.
 I have Marrison Jenkins, a very nice young man, who will receive all orders and act in my place when WILLIAM PERKINS.
-Insurance Agent, FIRE !- LIGHTNING !- TORNADO .
-LIFE! -- ACCIDENT!
+THE OLD RELIABLE UP-TOWN STORE.
+INSURANCE FIRE !- LIGHTNING !- TORNADO LIFE! -- ACCIDENT Hard and Soft Crabs adjoining Eank. | May 14, 1887.